Sidpatchy/SecretClaire/README.md

-# BaseBot
+# SecretClaire

- A basic discord bot with no features based on [ClaireBot](https://github.com/Sidpatchy/ClaireBot)
+A Discord bot for facilitating Secret Santa gift exchanges.